Need to talk? Call 1800 882 436.

 Helping kids with medical procedures and hospital stays

 Many children are worried by doctors, operations and hospital visits.
-Learn how you can help your child cope with medical procedures and comfort them.
+Learn how to help your child cope with medical procedures and comfort them.

 Read more on Pregnancy, Birth & Baby website